voronokKita/alpaca-chan/Development History.md

 ###### Auctions
 To implement a redirect between ListingView, EditListingView and AuctionLotView and vice versa, in order of listing.is_active logic to work, I need to request the same listing instance from the db twice.
 So far I don’t know how to get around this, so instead of a redirect I will display an empty page.

-Wrote AuctionLotView basics, with buttons templates for future forms; logic with tags. <br>
+Wrote AuctionLotView & AuctionLotForm basics, with buttons and template tugs. <br>
-Wrote ProfileMixin and refactor many small things in all the views, forms and templates. <br>
+Wrote ProfileMixin and refactor many small things in all the views, forms and templates.